 By implementing linear regression models against this data we will attempt to quantify the impact of an independent variable (price, model,

 seasonality) against the dependent variable units.
 The coefficients of the independent variables allow us to identify the proportion of that impact.

-Given the small sample size, it is challenging to produce a model which explains a majority of the variance in the dependent variable (price) improvements to the model may be achieved with greater granularity of time intervals or availability of actual retail price in place of MSRP.
+Given the small sample size, it is challenging to produce a model that explains a majority of the variance in the dependent variable (price) improvements to the model may be achieved with a greater granularity of time intervals or availability of actual retail price in place of MSRP.

 A negative coefficient for the independent variable price indicates a negative relationship between price and demand, the more extreme a negative value of the coefficient is associate with a larger reduction in demand of a product.